anjnesh88/NodeJs/homework.md

 - Intall Validator
 - Expore validator library function and use validator function for password, email and photo url
 - Never trust req.body

+- Validate data in signup API
+- Install bcrypt package
+- Create a passwordhash using bcrypt.hash and save the user with encypted password